Augmentations, Fillings, and Clusters: Appendix II: Double Bott-Samelson Cells

 If one forgets to choose a decoration $\A_m$ over $\B_m$, then the resulting space is denoted by $\conf_\beta^\gamma(\mathcal{B})$.
 Denote by $\pi$ the forgetful map from ${\rm Conf}_\beta^\gamma(\mathcal{C})$ to $\conf_\beta^\gamma(\mathcal{B})$. \end{defn}

-\begin{rmk} This version of double BS cells is slightly different from those in \cite{SWflag}: first, the two chains of flags swap places with the $\mathcal{B}_+$-chain at the bottom and the $\mathcal{B}_-$-chain at the top now; second, there is only one decoration $\A_m$ over $\B_m$ and the flag $\B^0$ is no longer decorated.
-The symbol $\mathcal{C}$ is chosen because one needs to induce decorations in a C-shaped fashion when defining the cluster $\mathrm{K}_2$ structure, as we will see in the next section. \end{rmk}
+\begin{rmk} This version of double BS cells is slightly different from those in \cite{SWflag}: first, the two chains of flags swap places with the $\mathcal{B}_+$-chain at the bottom and the $\mathcal{B}_-$-chain at the top now; second, there is only one decoration $\A_m$ over $\B_m$ and the flag $\B^0$ is no longer decorated. \end{rmk}